jstewmc/stream/README.md

 o
 ```

 Of course, this example is trivial.
-However, for very large files (on the order of several megabytes), storing the entire file's contents in memory as a string or as an array can be memory intensive.
-With the `Stream` class, you can loop through the file character-by-character.
+However, storing the entire contents of very large files or very large strings is memory intensive.
+With the `Stream` class, you can loop through a file or string character-by-character with a much smaller memory footprint.

 ## Methodology

-Basically, this library divides very large text files into chunks.
+Basically, this library divides very large text files and very large strings into chunks.
 As you move character-to-character, it get and splits the next or previous chunk in the background as needed.

-## Methods
+## Files

 You can set the file's name via the constructor or the `setName()` method: